 function and he regularly finished his day performing close-up magic in a restaurant.

-It is this versatility that provides the Watson family with a good living in New Zealand, a small market of only four million people.
+It is this versatility that provides the Watson family with a good living in New Zealand, a small market of only five million people.
 Alans consummate professionalism, coupled with a background in sales and marketing, has enabled him to break long established records, set new standards, and, in the process, generate valuable publicity.
 He is also an expert at the computer, and constantly keeps up with leading technology to give him a winning edge over his competitors.

 For five years Alan was resident close-up magician at the renowned Fishermans Wharf restaurant, where he performed for an incredible 1,423 nights.
 This is a record for any New Zealand magician.
 Originally, he was booked for one week at Fishermans Wharf, but ended up performing there five nights a week for five years.
 For 26 years he was the resident magician for New Zealand largest theme park Rainbows End where he presented the Alan Watson family magic and illusion show.
 Alan deserves his success, because he works hard at every aspect of his magic business.
 I witnessed an example of this when I saw him performing his close-up act in a restaurant.
 At one table, all the diners were Japanese.
 This made no difference to Alan, because he was able to present his entire show in broken Japanese!